 I have been studying for my PhD degree in Energy Resources Engineering at Stanford University since 2011.
-I studied chemistry for undergraduate and environmental engineering for MS both at Korea Advanced Institute of Science and Technology (KAIST), South Korea.
+I studied chemistry for undergraduate and environmental engineering for MS both at Korea Advanced Institute of Science and Technology (KAIST) in South Korea.

 My research interest is metallic membranes for energy and environmental applications, including composite membrane fabrication, material analyses, membrane gas permeation measurements, and atomic-scale modeling of metallic membrane systems.

 Hydrogen (H2) production and utilization

 - Nitrogen Adsorption, Dissociation, and Subsurface Diffusion on the Vanadium (110) Surface: A DFT Study for the Nitrogen-Selective Catalytic Membrane Application JOURNAL OF PHYSICAL CHEMISTRY C 2014; 118 (8): 4238-4249

 - Effect of marine environmental factors on the phase equilibrium of CO2 hydrate INTERNATIONAL JOURNAL OF GREENHOUSE GAS CONTROL 2014; 20: 285-292